Teen Vigilante Killed Unarmed Kenosha Protester Who Threw a Plastic Bag at Him: Court Docs

 The Kenosha County District Attorney’s Office filed five felony charges against Rittenhouse on Thursday, including first-degree intentional homicide and first-degree reckless homicide, as well as a misdemeanor charge of possession of a deadly weapon.

-According to a criminal complaint, obtained by The Daily Beast, Rittenhouse was being interviewed by a reporter at around 11:45 p.m. when a protester, Joseph Rosenbaum, approached and tried to “engage” the armed teen.
-Rittenhouse did a “juke” move and started running away, the reporter, identified as Richard McGinnis but apparently a reference to Daily Caller reporter Richie McGinniss, told investigators.
+According to a criminal complaint, obtained by The Daily Beast, Rittenhouse was walking down the road alongside a reporter at about 11:45 p.m. when a protester, Joseph Rosenbaum, approached and tried to “engage” the armed teen.
+Rittenhouse did a “juke” move and started running away, the reporter—identified as Richard McGinnis but apparently a reference to Daily Caller reporter Richie McGinniss—told investigators.

 As Rittenhouse ran across a parking lot, Rosenbaum followed him and threw an object, according to videos reviewed by investigators.
 “The object does not hit [Rittenhouse] and a second video shows, based on where the object landed, that it was a plastic bag,” the complaint says.
 “Rosenbaum appears to be unarmed for the duration of this video.”